bird556/bird556/README.md

 Hello, I'm Rashaun Bennett, known as [@bird556](https://github.com/bird556) on GitHub.
 Thank you for visiting my profile!
 I'm passionate about Front End Web Development, and I'm dedicated to honing my skills in these areas.

 ## About Me
-- 🔭 I'm currently focused on mastering Front End Web Development and iOS development.
+- 🔭 I'm currently focused on mastering Web Development.
 - 🌱 As of 2022, I'm actively learning and expanding my knowledge in Computer Science.
 - 📚 I'm a Seneca student with a strong academic record, boasting a GPA of 3.7.